merwinhp/KanjiFlashcards/readme.md

 | Build | Gradle (Kotlin DSL) |
 | JSON parsing | Gson |
 | Minimum Android | 8.0 (API 26) — runs on pretty much anything |

-No backend, no network calls, no tracking, no nonsense.
-Everything lives on your phone.

 ---